Helperbird/website/src/pages/features/web-highlighter-and-pdfs.md

 url: features/web-highlighter-and-pdfs/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's Web Highlighter makes reading and taking notes on the web easy and fun.
-You can highlight text in different colors to help important information stand out.
-This feature works with PDFs too, making it perfect for both school and work.
+Helperbird's Highlighter makes it easy to mark important text on web pages and PDFs.
+Highlighting helps you visually organize and emphasize key points by using different colors.
+Research shows that color coding can improve focus, retention, and comprehension, making it easier to process and remember information.

+Whether you’re studying, working on a project, or saving ideas, this tool lets you highlight text and revisit it anytime.
+It’s great for anyone who wants to stay organized and focused while reading online or reviewing documents.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-The Web Highlighter helps you:

-**Make Important Information Stand Out**
-Use different colors to highlight key points.
+**Make Key Points Stand Out:** Use different colors to highlight important information.

-**Simplify Note-Taking**
-Easily gather and organize information.
+**Simplify Note-Taking:** Gather and organize information more easily.

-**Remember Better**

-Visually highlight text to improve retention.
+**Improve Memory:** Visually highlight text to help with retention.

-**Review Easily**
-Quickly find and review your highlights.
+**Review Quickly:** Easily find and revisit your highlights later.

-**Stay Focused**
-Highlighting helps you concentrate and understand better.
+**Stay Focused:** Highlighting helps you concentrate and understand content better.

+---

+## Who Is It For?

+**Students:** Highlight study materials and organize notes.

+**Researchers:** Emphasize key findings in articles or PDFs.

+**Professionals:** Highlight important information in reports or presentations.

+**Everyday Users:** Save recipes, travel ideas, or other content with ease.

+---

 ## Features

-**Multiple Colors**
-Choose from a variety of colors to highlight text.
+**Multiple Colors:** Choose from a variety of colors to categorize and organize highlights.

-**Web and PDF Highlighting**
-Works on web pages and PDFs.
+**Web and PDF Highlighting:** Works seamlessly on web pages and PDFs.

-**Save and Export**
-Save your highlights or export them for later use.
+**Save and Export:** Save your highlights or export them for later use.

-**Easy On/Off**
-Quickly turn highlighting on or off.
+**Quick On/Off Toggle:** Turn highlighting on or off with a single click.

-**Seamless Integration**
-Works smoothly with other Helperbird features.
+---

 ## Is This a Free Feature?

-Yes and no. Basic highlighting is free for everyone.
-For advanced features and the ability to highlight on any website, you’ll need to upgrade to the premium version.
+Yes and no. Basic highlighting is free for all users.
+For advanced features and the ability to highlight on any website, you’ll need to upgrade to Helperbird Pro.